nbooster/HPT/README.md

 deterministic cycle counts of a specific general piece of code are practically impossible.
 Even reading the Invariant Time Stamp Counter (TSC) itself introduces a variable overhead (usually between 20 to 50 cycles).

-This lib is the best effort for accurate and consistent measuring production code with real world data, with the easiest API possible.
+This lib is the best effort for accurate and consistent measuring production code with real world data, via an easy API.

 It is NOT a benchmarking lib (although it can be used for that too).
 The process is simple: